symfony/symfony-docs/mailer.rst

 * **Postmark** reads a numeric reference as a template id and any other reference as a template alias.

-Sending a ``RemoteTemplateEmail`` that defines a template through any other transport (the SMTP transports of these same providers, ``sendmail``, etc.) throws a ``LogicException``.
-This is not a transport exception, so a :ref:`failover transport <mailer-high-availability>` does not try the next transport of the chain: make sure that all the transports of a failover or round-robin chain support remote templates before using them.
-The ``null://`` transport accepts these emails, so it keeps working in tests.
+Any other transport (including the SMTP transports of these same providers) throws a ``LogicException`` when sending a ``RemoteTemplateEmail`` that defines a template.
+This is not a transport error, so a :ref:`failover or round-robin transport <mailer-high-availability>` doesn't try the next transport of the chain.
+The ``null://`` transport accepts these emails, so they keep working in tests.

 .. _signing-and-encrypting-messages: